rumblefrog/Source-Map-Thumbnails/README.md

 ### Quickstart

+1. Disable Multi-Core In-Game
-1. Clone repository
+2. Clone repository
-2. Run `yarn` to fetch dependencies
+3. Run `yarn` to fetch dependencies
-3. Modify `config.json` and update the paths, as well as adding any launch options you want
+4. Modify `config.json` and update the paths, as well as adding any launch options you want
-4. Drop the maps you wish to create thumbnails for in the `maps/` folder of **this** directory
+5. Drop the maps you wish to create thumbnails for in the `maps/` folder of **this** directory
-5. Start `index.js`, it will launch your game and start the process, all the screenshots will be in the game's `screenshots` folder
+6. Start `index.js`, it will launch your game and start the process, all the screenshots will be in the game's `screenshots` folder

 ### Disclaimers

+- The loading of maps are much faster on SSD compared to mechanical drives
 - Although it's a functional code, it's a proof of concept, and the RCON dependency is highly unstable
 - You can tune the quality by appending `-w`, `-h` to the desired values (TF2 will most likely crash with anything beyond 1080p)
 - You will most likely get tons of duplicate images, due to RCON dependency keep losing packets